REGION_ID is an abbreviated code that Google assigns

 Learn the whole platform

-Now that you know what it's like to develop and deploy App Engine apps, you can explore the rest of GCP.
-You already have the Cloud SDK installed which gives you the tools to interact with products like Cloud SQL, Cloud Storage, Cloud Firestore, and more.
+Now that you know what it's like to develop and deploy App Engine apps, you can explore the rest of Google Cloud.
+You already have the Cloud SDK installed which gives you the tools to interact with products like Cloud SQL, Cloud Storage, Firestore, and more.

 Learn about the App Engine standard environment